 Psychiatry and Thoracic Medicine Collaboration

-Research by Residents
+Research by Former Research Track Residents

-Caesar Imperio, MD
+Caesar Imperio, MD, PhD

 Dr. Imperio was on the Residency Research track (RRT) during his Psychiatry residency.
 Currently he is doing an Addiction Psychiatry Fellowship at Columbia University.
 A detailed description of the RRT is provided in the Subspecialty Track Section of the Residency Program.
 This track provides protected time and mentorship to residents with outstanding research potential and/or interest.
 Caesar was working in the laboratory of Dr. Mathieu Wimmer in the Department of Psychology at Temple University.
 He is interested in what contributes to relapse in people with substance use disorders and has been investigating that with preclinical studies.
 He was exploring the transcriptomics of female rats who self-administered morphine and then had enforced drug abstinence, to determine what molecular changes endure in brain regions for addiction.
 Dr. Imperio will be adding clinical research to his skills during his Addiction Fellowship at Columbia.